Innovative Strategies for Public Safety

 At JSS, she has co-lead projects on geospatial predictive policing, police early warning system, child support parenting time, gang intervention, mortgage fraud and collective efficacy.
 Throughout her career at JSS, Dr. Solomon has worked in over 50 law enforcement agencies including Miami State Attorney’s Office, Los Angeles Police Department, San Francisco DA’s Office, Austin Police Department, Spartanburg Police Department, the U.S. Virgin Islands and Trinidad and Tobago.

 Prior to JSS, Dr. Solomon was a Senior Policy Analyst at the COPS Office, serving as a point person for coordinating over 10,000 grants for small and rural agencies.

-Ms. Solomon received her PhD. in governance from the University of Maastricht, Netherlands, a United Nationals University through the UNU Merit Program (Maastricht Economic and Social Research Institute).
+Ms. Solomon received her PhD. in governance from the University of Maastricht, Netherlands, a United Nations University through the UNU Merit Program (Maastricht Economic and Social Research Institute).